-During the fourth quarter of 2014, management of Harvard Bioscience initiated a plan to relocate certain distribution and manufacturing operations in order to create organizational efficiencies and reduce operating expenses.
+During 2014, and 2015, the Company entered into various restructuring plans, which included eliminating certain positions made redundant as a result of its site consolidations, as well as a realignment of its commercial sales team.
 The 2014 restructuring plan included plans to relocate the distribution operations of the Company's Denville Scientific subsidiary from New Jersey to North Carolina, as well as consolidating the manufacturing operations of its Biochrom subsidiary to its headquarters in Holliston, MA.
-Payments related to this plan are expected to be made through the first quarter of 2016.
-Activity and liability balances related to these charges were as follows:
+Activity and liability balances related to these charges for the year ended December 31, 2016, were as follows:

-Severance Costs Other Total

-(in thousands)

-Restructuring charges \$ 655 \$ - \$ 655

-Cash payments (29) - (29)

-Restructuring balance at December 31, 2014 626 - 626

-Restructuring charges 94 360 454

-Non-cash reversal of restructuring charges (79) - (79)

-Cash payments (600) (360) (960)

-Effect of change in currency translation (10) - (10)

-Restructuring balance at December 31, 2015 \$ 31 \$ - \$ 31
+Severance Costs 6 Other Total (in thousa nds) Restructuring balance at December 31, 2015 \$ 132 \$ - \$ 132 Restructuring charges - 23 23 Non-cash reversal of restructuring charges (27) - (27) Cash payments (104) (28) (132) Effect of change in currency translation (1) 5 4 Restructuring balance at December 31, 2016 \$ - \$ - \$ -